Icinga/icinga2/doc/7-icinga-template-library.md

 ido_type     | **Required.** The type of the IDO connection object.
 Can be either "IdoMysqlConnection" or "IdoPgsqlConnection". ido_name     | **Required.** The name of the IDO connection object.

+### <a id="itl-random"></a> random

+Check command for the built-in `random` check.
+This check returns random states and adds the check source to the check output.

+For test and demo purposes only.
+The `random` check command does not support any vars.

 # <a id="plugin-check-commands"></a> Plugin Check Commands

 The Plugin Check Commands provides example configuration for plugin check commands